tzifudzi/windows-operational-readiness/webhook/README.md

 ...
 ```

-5. Run the `setup.sh` script to apply the YAML manifests.
-The script performs various actions including
+5. Run the `setup.sh` script to apply the YAML manifests and also perform other various actions required to setup the webhook. .
+Take a look at the script before running it to verify what actions it performs.
+The script will
+    - install cert manager
+    - install the webhook
     - taint the Windows nodes to ensure only pods with tolerations can schedule on a Windows node
     - store the TLS certificate and its corresponding private key as a secret

-5. Run the `setup.sh` script to apply the YAML manifests.
-The script performs various actions including
-    - taint the Windows nodes to ensure only pods with tolerations can schedule on a Windows node
-    - store the TLS certificate and its corresponding private key as a secret
-    - installing cert manager
-    - installing the webhook

 6. Verify that the webhook is correctly running
     - You should see the `windows-webhook-controller-manager deployment` in a running state